 Files in /etc/pam.d correspond to a service that a user can use to log into the system.
-These files need to be modified to include a pam\capability session line (examples of adding pam\capability session lines to service files are given in the "Examples" section below).
-For example: the /etc/pam.d/login file (/etc/pam.d/remote if it exists) is a good candidate as it covers login via telnet.
+These files may be modified to include a pam\capability session line (examples of adding pam\capability session lines to service files are given in the "Examples" section below).
+For example: the /etc/pam.d/login file is a good candidate as it covers login via telnet.
 If a user logs into the system using a service that has not been modified, no special capability assignment takes place.